Message from a Wise Owl – Try Not to Rush

 As often happens this time of year, I find myself winding down and rushing to get things done, all at the same time.
 The holidays are filled with lots of obligations, events and chores.
 And yet, the short days, lingering darkness and pending end of the year all signal that it’s time to rest, retreat and recuperate.
 It’s a mixed message at best.

-The coach’s challenge for this week is to not rush through things.
+It’s frequently a challenge for us to not rush through things.
 We all seem to have too much to do.
 Each day brings myriad tasks.
 Our tendency is to rush though things to get them all done by the end of the day.
 But, when we do that, we often feel exhausted and unsatisfied by the experience.
 Our challenge is to try not to be overwhelmed by the amount of things that need to get done, but to take each thing as it comes and be present with it.
 I often tell myself, “Do only what’s directly in front of you.”
 That is, stop worrying about all the other things that need to get done and stick with what needs to happen in this moment.

 I’ve noticed that I’m kind of addicted to the fast-paced, multitasking, rush-around lifestyle.
 It makes me feel useful and significant.
 And yet, nothing wears me down faster than this frenzied activity.
 It takes discipline for me to slow down and smell the roses, so to speak.
 But when I do, I am so much happier.